All Episodes

 Critics of the system call it a giant Ponzi scheme.

-But as long as the economy and its tax base keep growing, there's nothing wrong with taxing current workers to finance current retirement.
+As long as the economy and its tax base keep growing, there's nothing wrong with taxing current workers to finance current retirement.

 Robert Shapiro, liberal, fall of 1995, published an article rethinking Social Security.

-May of 1996 liberal columnist Jonathan Alder published a piece in Newsweek, suggesting that former Democrat Colorado governor and erstwhile Clinton supporter Richard Lamb might run for president as the candidate of Ross Perot's reform party.
+May of 1996, liberal columnist Jonathan Alder published a piece in Newsweek suggesting that former Democrat Colorado governor and erstwhile Clinton supporter Richard Lamb might run for president as the candidate of Ross Perot's reform party.

 Lamb is praised as a truth teller by Alter for being willing to say that Social Security is a Ponzi scheme.